UIUC-iSchool-DataViz/spring2019/week11/lecture11.md

  1. Measure system performance
  1. Usability studies (formal and/or informal)
- 1. Measure human time to complete a task, or number of user erros
+ 1. Measure human time to complete a task, or number of user errors
  1. Do a field study - perhaps even collect user data with the system

 notes: